 The Prosecution’s Burden of Proof

 Because the government has so much power at its disposal, it’s required to prove beyond a reasonable doubt that the defendant committed the criminal act of which he has been accused.
-This means the state will have to disprove each and every element of self-defense.
-If the prosecutor fails to disprove even one of the four elements, he has not met his burden, and the defendant is not guilty.
+This means the state will have to disprove at least one element of self-defense.
+If the prosecutor fails to do that, he has not met his burden, and the defendant is not guilty.

 So let’s take a closer look at those four parts of a self-defense claim: